dullroar/ten-steps-to-linux-survival/README.md

 The first thing to note is there are three "file I/O streams" that are open by default in every "UNIX" process:

--   **stdin** - input, typically from the console in an interactive session.
+-   ***stdin*** - input, typically from the console in an interactive session.
 In the underlying C file system APIs, this is file descriptor 0.

--   **stdout** - "normal" output, typically to the console in an interactive session.
+-   ***stdout*** - "normal" output, typically to the console in an interactive session.
 This is file descriptor 1.

--   **stderr** - "error" output, typically to the console in an interactive session (so it can be hard to distinguish when intermingled with `stdout` output).
+-   ***stderr*** - "error" output, typically to the console in an interactive session (so it can be ard to distinguish when intermingled with *stdout* output).
 This is file descriptor 2.

 **Note:** Those numeric file descriptors will go from being trivia to important in just a bit.

-When a program written in C calls `printf`, it is writing to `stdout`.
-When a `bash` script calls `echo`, it too is writing to `stdout`.
-When a command writes an error message, it is writing to `stderr`.
-If a command or program accepts input from the console, it is reading from `stdin`.
+When a program written in C calls `printf`, it is writing to *stdout*.
+When a `bash` script calls `echo`, it too is writing to *stdout*.
+When a command writes an error message, it is writing to *stderr*.
+If a command or program accepts input from the console, it is reading from *stdin*.

-In this example, `cat` is started with no file name, so it will read from `stdin` (a quite common "UNIX" command convention), and echo each line typed by the user to `stdout` until the "end of file," which in an interactive session can be emulated with `Ctrl-D`, shown as `^D` in the example below but not seen on the console in real life:
+In this example, `cat` is started with no file name, so it will read from *stdin* (a quite common "UNIX" command convention), and echo each line typed by the user to *stdout* until the "end of file," which in an interactive session can be emulated with `Ctrl-D`, shown as `^D` in the example below but not seen on the console in real life:

 ``` bash
 ~ $ cat